 How Do You Respond to Mistakes?

 Avoidance.
-Trying to avoid mistakes at any cost can be very costly.”
+Trying to avoid failures at any cost can be very costly.”
 As Albert Einstein said, “A person who never made a mistake never tried anything new.”

 Repetition.
 When you run into a wall, don’t dust yourself off and run into it again.
 Learn.

 Inattention.
-Learn from other people’s mistakes rather than reinventing the wheel –– and making every mistake yourself.
+Learn from other people’s missteps rather than reinventing the wheel –– and making every mistake yourself.

 Suppression.
-Sweeping mistakes under a rug never makes them really disappear.
+Sweeping blunders under a rug never makes them really disappear.

 Procrastination.
-Left unattended, small mistakes grow into big ones.
+Left unattended, small errors grow into big ones.

 Judgment.
 Mistakes don’t make you a failure, but beating yourself up makes you feel like one.

 Dishonesty.
-It’s one thing to make a mistake and quite another to commit one intentionally by being deceitful.
+It’s one thing to make a misstep and quite another to commit one intentionally by being deceitful.

 Denial.
 No one wins the blame game.
 Pointing fingers prohibits learning or progress from taking place.
 It’s time to face the music.